Kelly Slater’s wave pool is as much a curiosity to his new neighbors in this small California town as it is to the rest of the world.

-The wave sits out of sight, hidden by a brown fence and towering cottonwood trees.
-Last weekend that complex, known as the Surf Ranch, opened its doors for two days as part of an exhibition called the Founders’ Cup.
+The wave sits out of sight, hidden by a brown fence and towering cottonwood trees that line the perimeter of a complex called the Surf Ranch.
 Tommy Rhoads, among the smattering of surfers who live in this dust-blown part of the state 200 miles north of Los Angeles, would love to get a peek behind the fence.

 “Everybody says they want to ride it, but honestly, I just want to see it,” says Rhoads, 37, who restores classic cars for a living.
 “I want to see that thing barrel.”

 It’s been nearly three years since the public got its first glimpse of the wave, courtesy of a video that immediately went viral among surfers around the globe.
 Released by 11-time world champion Kelly Slater, the video revealed that he and a team of experts had built a wave pool at a secret location eventually identified in media reports as Lemoore, on a 20-acre plot of land that used to be the site of a man-made water-skiing pond.

 “They told us they were working on a fish pond.”

 And not just any wave pool.
 By surfing standards, the wave is flawless, a masterpiece – a peeling, head-high right that can keep a surfer barreled for twenty, thirty seconds, maybe more.
 Slater has called it “the best man-made wave ever made, for sure, no doubt about it,” an assertion that would seem impossible to dispute.